New York State Financial Aid Programs

 New York State students who will be enrolled for between six and eleven credits, and who meet the income criteria limits are eligible to apply.
 Applications may be obtained from any high school or college financial aid office.
 The number of awards and the total amount of awards will be limited to the amount of funds allocated by the state.
 Wells College will award grant funds ranging from $250 to $1,000.

-Part-time students who are legal residents of New York State who were full-time, first-time freshmen in 2006-2007 may be eligible for Part-time TAP to help them pay for college beginning in 2007-2008.
+Part-time students who are legal residents of New York State who are full-time, first-time freshmen may be eligible for Part-time TAP to help them pay for college.
 To be eligible for this award, a student must have earned 12 credits or more in each of the two consecutive semesters, for a minimum total of 24 credits earned and maintain a minimum of a “C” average or cumulative GPA of 2.0 or better.
 The student must be enrolled for 6-11 credits per semester, not be in default on a student loan and meet the same income limitations as students applying for TAP.
 A student’s award will be dependent on the number of credits enrolled in a semester.

 The following is a list of New York State scholarships.
 Detailed information and application materials for these scholarships can be obtained at a student’s local high school guidance office or on the New York State Higher Education Services Corporation website: www.hesc.ny.gov.